portainer/portainer-docs/docs/v2.0/endpoints/kubernetes.md

 In this screen, you can set the following options:

-* Allow users to use external load balancer: Enabling the load balancer feature will allow users to expose application they deploy over an external IP address assigned by cloud provider.
+* Allow users to use external load balancer: Enabling the load balancer feature will allow users to expose an application they deploy over an external IP address assigned by cloud provider.
-* Ingress controller: Adding ingress controllers will allow users to expose application they deploy over a HTTP route.
+* Ingress controller: Adding ingress controllers will allow users to expose an application they deploy over an HTTP route.
 * Enable features using metrics server: Enabling this feature will allow users to use specific features that leverage the metrics server component.
 * Available storage options: Select which storage options will be available for use when deploying applications.
 Have a look at your storage driver documentation to figure out which access policy to configure and if the volume expansion capability is supported.
 The options in the sections are:
-  - Local-path: In this scenario your applications will be storaged in the node.
+  - Local-path: In this scenario your applications will be stored in the node.
   - Shared Access Policy: RWO or RWX
   - Volume Expansion: Enable the option to expand the persistent storage of the pods.